 ETAP came on stream in July 1998 with an estimated production life of 20 years.
 However, a multi-million-pound investment programme in 2015 secured its future well into the 2030s.

 In the two decades of operations, more than 550 million barrels of oil equivalent (gross) have been produced from the bp-operated ETAP fields.

 The Andrew Area includes the Andrew, Arundel, Cyrus, Farragon and Kinnoull fields which all produce through the Andrew platform.
 The field started production in 1994.
 Andrew, Cyrus and Farragon were shut in in mid-2011 to allow for the Andrew Area Development (AAD), a major brownfield project enabling the Kinnoull field, located 28 kilometres to the north, to be developed through the existing facilities.

 The ADD also included extensive new subsea infrastructure, a new 750-tonne process module and structural strengthening of the platform.
 In 2017, the Arundel field came on stream - only 18 months after project sanction.
 The Andrew Area is expected to produce into the mid-2020s.

-Vorlich is a two-well development in the central North Sea which is being developed as a subsea tieback to the Ithaca Energy-operated FPF-1 floating production facility which lies at the centre of Ithaca’s Greater Stella Area production hub.
+Vorlich is a two-well development in the central North Sea which has been developed as a subsea tieback to the Ithaca Energy-operated FPF-1 floating production facility which lies at the centre of Ithaca’s Greater Stella Area production hub.
 It has over 30-million-barrels of recoverable oil in place and is located approximately 241 kilometres east of Aberdeen.
-It is due to come on production in 2020.
+It came on stream in November 2020.